An IEP referral can be initiated by the school's student study team (SST), but often there is a direct request for a special education evaluation.

 Since the IEP process can legally take up to 60 days to complete, the district should provide you with an assessment plan and a copy of your procedural safeguards within 15 days of receiving the referral.
 If you have questions about your rights, ask them right away.

-Parents have 15 days to approve the plan and return the consent form.
+Parents have 15 days to approve the assessment plan and return the consent form.
 Without informed parent consent your child cannot be evaluated unless the district uses due process.

-STEP 2 of the IEP Process is to evaluate your child for ELIGIBILITY.
+The next step in the IEP Process is to evaluate your child for ELIGIBILITY.